 At the June 17, 2021 BPAC Meeting, a revised presentation of the proposed route was presented for their comments.
 The presentation now includes these recommendations from the BPAC members.

-Patty Huff emphasized that jurisdictional support was needed, and the routes be changed twice a year given current conditions.
+Patty Huff emphasized that jurisdictional support was needed, and the routes can be changed twice a year given current conditions.
 Mayor Matthews commented on the issue of how to connect Airport Road and Aqui Esta Drive in Punta Gorda.
 She did not recommend these roadways for cycling, stating that it was very tight in that area that is sometimes misidentified as Cooper Street.
 Gary Harrell noted that some of the established bike routes had been identified, and they are for experienced cyclists.
 Commissioner Constance wanted to reinforce that the routes should avoid the downtown.
 He suggested a route that went from US 17 all the way down Piper Road to Jones Loop.
 Patty Huff stated that she was present to get the MPO Board’s feedback.
 The progression had been from BPAC to MPO, and both local agencies (City of Punta Gorda/Charlotte County) would have the final say.

 Commissioner Deutsch made a Motion to endorse the concept of the US Bike Route 15 in